lightninglabs/chantools/doc/chantools_fakechanbackup.md

 and ask them to do their part.
 Then we can later brute-force the private key for the transaction output of our part of the funds (see rescueclosed command).

+There are two versions of this command: The first one is to create a fake backup for a single channel where all flags (except --from_channel_graph) need to be set.
+This is the easiest to use since it only relies on data that is publicly available (for example on 1ml.com) but involves more manual work.
+The second version of the command only takes the --from_channel_graph and --multi_file flags and tries to assemble all channels found in the public network graph (must be provided in the JSON format that the 'lncli describegraph' command returns) into a fake backup file.
+This is the most convenient way to use this command but requires one to have a fully synced lnd node.

 ```
 chantools fakechanbackup [flags]
 ```